huggingface/blog/video-encoding.md

 Thanks to these 2 ideas, video encoding is able to reduce the size of videos down to something manageable.
 Knowing this, the encoding process roughly looks like this:
 1. Keyframes are determined based on user's specifications and scenes changes.
 2. Those keyframes are compressed spatially.
-3. The frames in-between are then compressed temporally as "differences" (P-frames or B-frames).
+3. The frames in-between are then compressed temporally as "differences" (also called P-frames or B-frames, more info on this in the article linked above).
 4. These differences themselvses are then compressed spatially.
 5. This compressed data from I-frames, P-frames and B-frames is encoded into a bitstream.
 6. That video bitstream is then packaged into a container format (MP4, MKV, AVI...) along with potentially other bitstreams (audio, subtitles) and metadata.